Last Updated on May 23, 2024

 AT-SAT Exam

-The Air Traffic Selection and Training (AT-SAT) Examination is divided into eight separate parts seven cognitive tests and one non-cognitive.
+The Air Traffic Selection and Training (AT-SAT) Examination is divided into eight separate parts: seven cognitive tests and one non-cognitive.
 The cognitive tests are Applied Math, Air Traffic Scenarios, Scan, Letter Factory, Analogies, Angles, and Dial Reading.
-The non-cognitive measuring portion of the AT-SAT, what was the “Experience Questionnaire,” is now called the Biographical Questionnaire (BQ), and it is completed at the front end of the application process.
+The non-cognitive measuring portion of the AT-SAT, the “Experience Questionnaire,” is now called the Biographical Questionnaire (BQ) and is completed at the front end of the application process.

 FAA Air Traffic Control System

 The FAA provides air traffic services for the world’s largest and busiest airspace.
-Tens of thousands of aircraft are guided safely and expeditiously every day through America’s National Airspace System to their destinations.
+Thousands of aircraft are guided safely and expeditiously daily through America’s National Airspace System to their destinations.

 The United States has had a federal air traffic control (ATC) system since 1935.
-Today’s FAA is the result of many citizens, pilots, legislators, airline companies, military services, and government agencies seeking ways to best serve this country’s aviation interests and needs.
+Today’s FAA results from many citizens, pilots, legislators, airline companies, military services, and government agencies seeking ways best to serve this country’s aviation interests and needs.

-The FAA is not an independent agency; it is part of the Department of Transportation (DOT).
-The DOT is managed by the Secretary of Transportation, a cabinet-level position, secured by direct presidential appointment and confirmed by Congress.
-The NAS consists of air traffic control, airports, airmen, aircraft, and airways.
+The FAA is not independent; it is part of the Department of Transportation (DOT).
+The Secretary of Transportation manages the DOT, a cabinet-level position secured by direct presidential appointment and confirmed by Congress.
+The NAS comprises air traffic control, airports, airmen, aircraft, and airways.
 (Think of them as highways in the sky.)
-The FAA employs over 45,000 people to keep the airways and airspace safe and ensure the efficient use of the NAS, 24 hours a day, 365 days a year.
+The FAA employs over 45,000 people to keep the airways and airspace safe and ensure the efficient use of the NAS 24 hours a day, 365 days a year.

 Training & Qualifications

-As of November 2013, the AT-SAT pre-employment test is currently offered only to students in the CTI program but this might change if the FAA decides to start hiring again from the general population (known as “off-the-street”).
-In addition, applicants must have 3 years of full-time work experience or 4 years of college, or a combination of both.
-In combining education and experience, 1 year of undergraduate study (30 semester or 45 quarter hours) is equivalent to 9 months of work experience.
+As of November 2013, the AT-SAT pre-employment test is offered only to students in the CTI program, but this might change if the FAA decides to hire again from the general population (known as “off-the-street”).
+In addition, applicants must have 3 years of full-time work experience, four years of college, or a combination of both.
+Combining education and experience, 1 year of undergraduate study (30 semester or 45 quarter hours) equals nine months of work experience.

 ATSA Study Guide

-Some further good sources of background and study materials are as follows (check for the most current versions for the FAA Orders at www.faa.gov/atpubs/):
+Some further good sources of background and study materials are as follows (check for the most current versions of the FAA Orders at www.faa.gov/atpubs/):

 • Air Traffic Control (FAA Order 7110.65)